andrew/ultimate-awesome/README.md

 - [awesome-data-pipeline](https://github.com/KennethanCeyer/awesome-data-pipeline) - Awesome list for datapipeline.
 - [awesome-postgres-resources](https://github.com/maahl/awesome-postgres-resources) - A curated list of awesome PostgreSQL resources to understand PostgreSQL.
 - [awesome-keras](https://github.com/markusschanta/awesome-keras) - A curated list of awesome Keras projects, libraries and resources.
+- [awesome-robotics-teaching](https://github.com/mathworks-robotics/awesome-robotics-teaching) - Collection of curriculum and useful examples for robotics and autonomous systems education using MATLAB® and Simulink® for different stages of learning.
 - [awesome-carnatic-music](https://github.com/meerasndr/awesome-carnatic-music) - A collection of awesome carnatic music playlists, apps and learning resources.
 - [awesome-ntnu](https://github.com/michaelmcmillan/awesome-ntnu) - A curated list of awesome projects by NTNU students.
 - [Computer-Vision-Guide](https://github.com/mikeroyal/Computer-Vision-Guide) - Computer Vision Guide .
 - [awesome-dotnet-core-education](https://github.com/mjebrahimi/awesome-dotnet-core-education) - ⚡ Collection of useful articles and resources to learning and practicing about .Net Core and its related technologies. 😉.
 - [awesome-package-management](https://github.com/nilsding/awesome-package-management) - A curated list of package managers for most languages/systems!.
-- [awesome-hyperspectral](https://github.com/Nrevyw/awesome-hyperspectral) - Awesome projects, papers, and tools for working with hyperspectral imagery.
+- [awesome-ux-engineer](https://github.com/obetomuniz/awesome-ux-engineer) - A repository of resources and knowledge for and about UX Engineers.
 - [awesome-assistivetech](https://github.com/openassistive/awesome-assistivetech) - A curated list of 😎 awesome assistive-technology frameworks to help you develop your AT tool/system.
-- [awesome-computer-science](https://github.com/perfectplug/awesome-computer-science) - Collect computer related materials and codes.
 - [awesome-october-cms](https://github.com/prismify/awesome-october-cms) - A curated list of awesome things related to OctoberCMS.
 - [awesome-AI4SingleCell](https://github.com/sallyqus/awesome-AI4SingleCell) - Must-read papers on deep learning based methodology paper for single cell data analysis.
 - [awesome-oauth-oidc](https://github.com/shyuan/awesome-oauth-oidc) - Collect documentation related to OAuth 2.0 and OpenID Connect.